Join Anna Maria’s

 Do not overcook or burn the garlic!
 Browned garlic is considered a big mistake in Italian cooking.
 Use fresh hot peppers when available and slice them before adding them to the skillet.
 If fresh red peppers are unavailable, use whole hot dry red peppers, chopped coarsely, or a generous quantity of hot crushed red pepper.

 Aio e Oio is the Roman dialectal way of saying garlic and oil.
-It is generally prepared very spicy, therefore don’t be shy with the quantity of red pepper.
+It is generally prepared very spicy, so don’t be shy with the quantity of red pepper.